mikeroyal/Debian-Guide/README.md

 #### A guide on setting up your Debian Desktop with all the essential Applications, Tools, and Games to make your experience with Debian great!

+**Note: You can easily convert this markdown file to a PDF in [VSCode](https://code.visualstudio.com/) using this handy extension [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf).**

 # Table of Contents

 1. [Getting Started](https://github.com/mikeroyal/Debian-Guide/blob/main/README.md#getting-started)